Vonnegut Hardware Company: Hardware firm in the 1900s

-Clemens Jr, Franklin and George would work in the hardware store operations on and off for the better part of their lives.
-Bernard chose to follow a different path attending the Massachusetts Institute of Technology and the Polytechnic Institute of Hanover, Germany.
-Bernard would become a noted architect (Vonnegut & Bohn Architects and later, Vonnegut, Bohn & Mueller Architects).
+Clemens Jr., Franklin and George would work in the hardware store operations on and off for the better part of their lives.
+Bernard attended the Massachusetts Institute of Technology and the Polytechnic Institute of Hanover, Germany.
+He would become a noted architect (Vonnegut & Bohn Architects and later, Vonnegut, Bohn & Mueller Architects).
 The popular author Kurt Vonnegut was Bernard's grandson.

-In 1908 Franklin "Frank" Vonnegut (third son) took over as the company's president.
-In one capacity or another, Franklin Vonnegut would continue to work in the business for the entirety of his life.
-George Vonnegut would become the secretary and treasurer of the company.
+In 1908, Franklin "Frank" Vonnegut (third son) took over as the company's president, continuing to work in the business for the rest of his life; George Vonnegut would become the secretary and treasurer of the company.

-Carl Prinzler, an Indianapolis native, was hired by Vonnegut in 1886 (aged 16 years).
-In 1895 Prinzler was named manager of the art-hardware and building material department.
-By 1908 Prinzer, working in conjunction with his Indianapolis neighbor, architect Harry H Dupont, would develop and receive US patent protection for what would later come to be known in the industry as panic bar door hardware.
+Carl Prinzler, an Indianapolis native, was hired by Vonnegut in 1886 at age 16.
+In 1895, he was entitled manager of the art-hardware and building material department.
+By 1908, Prinzer, working in conjunction with his Indianapolis neighbor, architect Harry H. Dupont, would develop and receive US patent protection for what would later come to be known in the industry as panic bar door hardware.
 Under an arrangement involving the Vonnegut Hardware Company, Prinzler and Dupont, the patents would be assigned to Vonnegut for the manufacture, sale and distribution of what soon would be called the Von Duprin Safe Exit Device.
 In its first year of production, 1908, Prinzler was selected to supervise the production and assembly of the device.
 Prinzler was named a director of Vonnegut in 1910.
 In all, Prinzler would proudly serve Vonnegut for over 50 years.
 Prinzler died on May 30, 1949.

-In 1906, Richard E Kremp was referred to The Vonnegut Hardware Co by Central (Indiana) Business College.
+In 1906, Richard E. Kremp was referred to The Vonnegut Hardware Co by Central (Indiana) Business College.
 Vonnegut offered Kremp the position of stenographer and bookkeeper in the Accounts Payable Department.
 Thus began his 54-year association with the company.
-In 1922 Kremp was named office manager and in 1931 he was elected Treasurer and named to the board of directors.
-In 1932 he became general manager.
-In 1943 Kremp was elected President of the company and later Chairman of Board, positions he held until his retirement in February 1961.
-Kremp proved to be a forward-looking executive.
-He was a generous, approachable and respected man who led by example.
-Richard E Kremp died on September 15, 1961.
+Kremp was named office manager in 1922, elected treasurer in 1931, general manager in 1932, and president of the company In 1943.
+He was later elected chairman of board, holding this position until his retirement in February 1961.
+He was described as being a generous, approachable and respectable man who led by example.
+Richard E. Kremp died on September 15, 1961.